dhilgarth/posts-workflow/readme.md

 - `-b`: Would match `2013-03-02-Bar.md`.
 Not really descriptive, but if you are lazy... :)

 ##Shorthand version of tasks
-Because I am lazy, I added three shorthand tasks that just forward the parameters to the actual tasks:
+Because I am lazy, I added four shorthand tasks that just forward the parameters to the actual tasks:
 - `nd` -> `new_draft`
 - `pd` -> `publish_draft`
 - `ld` -> `list_drafts`